After bruising week, global stocks make fragile gains ahead of U.S. jobs data

 “Without a resolution to the U.S.-China trade dispute, we see limited upside for stocks in the near-term, and given the risks of further escalation we hold a modest tactical underweight on equities,” he said.

-(GRAPHIC: Global stocks - here)
+(graphic: Global stocks - here)

-Signs the U.S. economy was losing momentum, and nerves ahead of key jobs numbers later in the day, sent investors into safe haven asset such as government bonds and gold XAU=.
+Signs the U.S. economy was losing momentum, and nerves ahead of key jobs numbers later in the day, sent investors into safe haven asset such as government bonds and gold.

 U.S. nonfarm payrolls data is expected to show the world’s top economy added 145,000 new jobs in September, more than an increase of 130,000 in the previous month.